davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mveclibabi=type

   Specifies the ABI type to use for vectorizing intrinsics using an external library.
-The only type supported at present is mass, which specifies to use IBM's Mathematical Acceleration Subsystem (MASS) libraries for vectorizing intrinsics using external libraries.
+The only type supported at present is :samp:`mass`, which specifies to use IBM's Mathematical Acceleration Subsystem (MASS) libraries for vectorizing intrinsics using external libraries.
   GCC currently emits calls to ``acosd2``, ``acosf4``,